abmercado19/behavex-images/README.md

 # behavex-images
-Library for generating screenshots on Behavex reports
+Library for generating the screenshots section in Behavex reports